mrme77/Data-Streaming-FlightAware-Project/README.md

 ## Overview

 The Module7-FlightAwareProject is a streaming analytics project designed to process and analyze flight data in real-time.
 This project aims to provide insights into flight-related information and demonstrate the use of message brokers and consumers to handle streaming data.
-Data generated in this project will then be explored using Python Pandas.
+Data generated in this project will then be explored in another Gitrepo using Python.

 ## Data Sources